Stevi Ritchie: 2015: Celebrity Big Brother

-Ritchie participated in the sixteenth series of Celebrity Big Brother with fiance, Chloe Jasmine Whichello.
+Ritchie participated in the sixteenth series of Celebrity Big Brother with fiancé, Chloe Jasmine Whichello.
 On 24 September, they reached the final on Day 29 and placed 5th.

 Other appearances

 In August 2015, Ritchie and Whichello appeared in an episode of Keep It in the Family.
 He also appeared in a celebrity edition of Channel 4 game show Benchmark in October 2015.
 He has made appearances on Good Morning Britain, Lorraine, This Morning and Loose Women.
 He has also taken part in the CBBC game show Ultimate Brain.
 On 15 August 2016 Essex County Standard reported that Essex TV had commissioned a show hosted by Ritchie dubbed 'Stevi Ritchie Takes On Essex.'

-Stevi often performs with Park Resorts Holiday Parks at their Cambersands Beach location.

-Stevi recently made a guest appearance at the ChrichMelex 2016 Awards Ceremony, joined by other X Factor Finalists from past seasons.

-On Saturday 4 November 2017 Stevi performed alongside Britain’s Got Talent star Paul Manners at Bridgwater Carnival.
+On Saturday 4 November 2017 Stevi performed alongside Britain's Got Talent star Paul Manners at Bridgwater Carnival.